OmsInSerial/Eurorack/FM Einheit/Readme.md

 ## DIY

-FM Einheit is avalable as a DIY module as a PCB + panel set (Daisy Patch SM not included) at Tindie or Modulargrid..
+FM Einheit is avalable as a DIY module as a PCB + PCB panel set (Daisy Patch SM not included) at Tindie or Modulargrid..

 <img src="pics/DIY_PCB_set.jpeg" width="400">